atljp/THUG-SDL/README.md

 ## MODLOADER
 This allows you to load user-defined `.pre` and `.qb` files from a separate folder.
 Activate "Additional Mods" in the launcher's General Page and define your folder path relative to the game folder: `data/pre/mymod`.
-- Place mod contents inside your mod folder at `C:\<thug2-install-path>\Game\Data\pre\mymod`
+- Place mod contents inside your mod folder at `C:\<thug-install-path>\Game\Data\pre\mymod`
-- Add the file `mod.ini` to your folder (it defines which original files you want to replace with your custom ones)
+- Create a `mod.ini` file in that folder (it defines which original files you want to replace with your custom ones)

-- Level data has to be treated differently which is described below
+**THUG-SDL uses its own script mods by default.
+Select "Disable Script Mods" in the launcher or your changes could get overwritten!**<br><br>

 Example mod.ini:
 ```